 The provisions described above create an affirmative obligation for Transwestern to assume regulatory responsibility for the compressor motor, and for ECS not to interfere with that responsibility.
-If ECS were to attempt to abandon, remove, modify or in some other manner impair the ECS-owned facilities, it would be in breach of the Control Agreement and the CSA.
-Transwestern could then terminate the agreements and would be obligated to purchase the compressor motor and related facilities.
-Under this scenario, Transwestern would immediately seek to amend its certificate authority to reflect Transwestern's assumption of ownership of the compressor motor and related facilities.
-These provisions are in addition to Sections 8.1, 9.3 and 10.1 of the CSA which provide that if ECS breaches its covenant to provide shaft horsepower, Transwestern may terminate the agreement and upon such termination will be obligated to purchase the compressor motor.

-The Operational Control Agreement and the referenced portions of the CSA assure Transwestern sufficient control over the compressor motor to assume regulatory responsibility for the motor's operation, in compliance with Ordering Paragraph (E) of the January 13 Order.
+Thus, Transwestern has sufficient control over the motor to assume regulatory responsibility for the motor's operation, in compliance with Ordering Paragraph (E) of the January 13 Order.

 Pursuant to Section 388.112 of the Commission's regulations, Transwestern requests privileged treatment of this report because the information contained herein is confidential and proprietary.
 The person to be contacted regarding this request for privileged treatment is: